Target site map

 As well as displaying all of the information gathered about your target, the site map enables you to control and initiate specific attacks against the target, using the context menus that appear everywhere.
 The exact options that are available depend on the location where the context menu was invoked, and the type of item(s) selected.
 The complete list of context menu actions is as follows:

-- Scan / Spider / Send to ... - You can send any item to other Burp tools, to perform further attacks or analysis.
-The ability to send requests between tools forms the core of Burp's user-driven workflow .
-For example, you can select a host or folder within the tree view, and perform actions on the entire branch of the tree, such as spidering or scanning.
+You can send any item to other Burp tools, to perform further attacks or analysis.
+The ability to send requests between tools forms the core of Burp's user-driven workflow.
+For example, you can select a host or folder within the tree view, and perform actions on the entire branch of the tree, such as scanning for content or vulnerabilities.
 Or you can select an individual item anywhere, and send the request to other Burp tools, such as Intruder or Repeater.

 - In original session - This causes Burp to issue the request using the exact Cookie header that appeared in the original request.